Can’t keep that Jillian away from the kids!

 More info on Events at Midcoast Cheese Trail‘s Facebook page

-Schedule a private class for your group at your location. $500/day for up to six people, $250/half day.
+In the off season month.
+Schedule a private class for your group at your location within a thirty mile radius of Appleton Creamery. $500/day for up to six people, $250/half day.
 Plus travel.
 Additional fee if I provide the milk.

 What cheese would you like to learn?
 Contact me to discuss a date and cheese possibilities.